 - Other drugs or therapies for this indication that have already been tried and failed.
 Please include what the outcomes were.

-- Why alternatives on the Alliance Formulary cannot be used.
+- Why preferred alternatives cannot be used.

-- Any additional information to support diagnosis and medical justification such as lab results and specialist consults.
+- Any additional information to support diagnosis and medical justification, such as lab results and specialist consults.

 Incomplete and/or illegible forms may be denied or voided.